samjain27/Getting-And-Cleaning-Data-Assignment/README.md

 Uses descriptive activity names to name the activities in the data set Appropriately labels the data set with descriptive variable names.
 From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

+#What you find in this repository
+CodeBook.md: elaborated information about raw and tidy data set README.md: this file run_analysis.R: R script
+#Steps to use:
+clone this repository
+open a R console and set the working directory to the repository root (use setwd()) source run_analisys.R script (it requires the plyr package): source('run_analysis.R') In the repository root directory you find the file data_tidy.txt with the tidy data set.